erkac/f5-demo-lab/README.md

   * Damn Vulnerable Web Application Running in F5 LAMP Server
 * ./AS3/as3-forwarding.json
   * Generic L3 Forwarding VS Server
+* ./AS3/as3-petstore-waf.json
+  * Swagger Petstore with Declarative WAF Policy

 ## DO Folder